Kristi Montgomery: Career

 On 29 June 2022, Montgomery signed his first professional contract a two-year deal until 2024, with the option of a further 12 months.
 On 2 February 2024, Montgomery signed a new contract, a two-and-a half-year deal until 2026, with the option of a further 12 months.

 On 6 August 2024, Montgomery joined Marine on loan with teammate Tom Atcheson until January 2025.

 On 14 February 2025, Montgomery joined Chorley on a month loan, On 14 March his loan was extended until the end of the season however on 4 April he was recalled and given first team squad number 51.

-On 8 April, Montgomery made his professional EFL Championship debut for Blackburn Rovers against Sheffield Wednesday coming off the bench for Joe Rankin-Costello in a 2–2 draw.
-On 12 April, Montgomery made his first EFL Championship start against Luton Town in a match where he was sent off for a second yellow card.
+On 8 April, Montgomery made his professional EFL Championship debut for Blackburn Rovers against Sheffield Wednesday, coming off the bench for Joe Rankin-Costello in a 2–2 draw.
+Four days later, on 12 April, he made his first Championship start in a 1–0 win over Luton Town, but was sent off after receiving a second yellow card.

+On 8 September 2026, Montgomery scored his first senior goal for the club after dispossessing Sydie Peck in a 2–1 defeat to Sheffield United at Ewood Park.

+International career

+Born in England, Montgomery is of Scottish descent through his mother.
+He debuted with the Scotland U21s for a set of 2027 UEFA European Under-21 Championship qualification matches in September 2025.

+On 21 September 2026, Montgomery was called up to the senior Scotland squad for their upcoming UEFA Nations League games after Kieran Tierney and Kenny McLean dropped out.